isomerpages/enterprisesg-sac/media/news-releases/_posts/2025-02-17-post-Launch of ISO IEC 42001 Artificial Intelligence Management Systems Accreditation Programme.md

 considerations, and responsible AI practices, ensuring that organisations can harness the power of AI whilst maintaining trust, transparency, and accountability.</p>
-<p>&nbsp;Implementing ISO/IEC 42001 offers numerous benefits to organisations.
+<p>Implementing ISO/IEC 42001 offers numerous benefits to organisations.
 It enhances AI governance structures, leading to improved decision-making processes and risk mitigation strategies.
 The standard promotes ethical AI practices, helping companies build trust with stakeholders and customers.